fugasjunior/arma-server-manager/README.md

 If you have Steam Guard 2FA enabled on your Steam account, you're going to need to get a SteamAuth token.
 To do this, either manually launch SteamCMD with a command line and log in, or use the semi-automated approach through UI.

+**NOTE:** Currently, there is no support for 2FA authentication with Steam mobile application.

 #### Option 1: Obtain Steam Guard token through UI